ARTISTIC DIRECTORS

 Jane Duda, Communications Director

-New York City native Jane Duda spent her elementary and high school years in the small Bergen County, New Jersey community of Radburn.
+New York City native Jane Duda spent her elementary and high school years in the historic community of Radburn, in Fair Lawn, New Jersey.
 She attended Bryn Mawr College, concentrating in studio art and Romance languages, and earned her B.F.A. in design with a minor in art history from William Paterson University, cum laude.

 Jane began her career in advertising working for two Philadelphia-area ad agencies; she was later recruited by Deb Shops to become the 350-store chain’s advertising director.
-In 1994, she made the leap into solo practice, and the following year she married a Vermonter and moved her practice north to the village of Wallingford, where she and her family have been happily ensconced in a series of eternal fixer-uppers ever since.
+After a few years she made the leap into solo practice, married a Vermonter, and moved her practice north to the village of Wallingford, where she and her family have been happily ensconced in a series of eternal fixer-uppers ever since.

 Over time, Jane found that her clients, who were typically startups or entrepreneurial businesses, often needed more than just a good designer.
 They needed help with their written communications, with strategy, and, often, with managing projects or events.
 With her advertising management background coupled with a design degree and extensive writing experience, Jane found herself becoming by turns a one-woman agency and an out-of-house marketing department, roles she continues to fill to this day, although many of her clients are now larger businesses and nonprofit organizations.
 When she’s not helping Taconic Music and a select roster of clients put their best communications foot forward, Jane is a prolific baker of cookies and other sweets.